trtrantnt/ValTimer/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ---

-## 🙏 Acknowledgments

-- Riot Games for creating Valorant
-- OpenCV community for computer vision tools
-- All contributors and users of ValTimer

----

 <div align="center">